nerdschoolbergen/build-and-deploy/exercises/exercise-5.md

 Here we see that we are prompted for the Heroku API Key.

-:pencil2: Open the blue link for the Heroku API Key in a new browser tab and scroll to bottom.
+:pencil2: Open [https://dashboard.heroku.com/account](https://dashboard.heroku.com/account) and scroll down to the "API Key" section.
+Click "Reveal" and copy the key.
-:pencil2: There is an option here to show the api key, click it and copy the key into CircleCI.
+:pencil2: Back in CircleCI, paste the API key.
-:pencil2: After you click save, further click the set user to your user button.
+:pencil2: Do the "Step 2" instructions and set the deploy user to your current user.

 Almost done now.